Find free Miami-Dade County public records through county and municipal agencies in a matter of minutes.

 There is no public directory of juvenile probationers, but questions about youth probation can be directed to the Miami-Dade County Probation & Community Intervention Program at (305)637-2911.

-How Can I Review Court Records & Documents in Miami-Dade County?
+How Can I Review Court Records & Documents in Miami-Dade County Florida?

 Miami-Dade County public records include access to court records which are hosted, maintained, and dispersed by the Miami-Dade County Clerk of Court.4